juju/docs/src/en/clouds-k8s.md

 the same for charm storage if your charm has storage requirements (we will do so since our intended charm will need storage).

-Here, since our example is using an unsupported storage solution (LXD) we'll create static volumes for both types:
+Since our example scenario is using an unsupported storage solution (LXD) we'll need to create static volumes for both types:

 ```bash
 kubectl create -f charm-storage-vol1.yaml